Updated: Sep 26

 I thought I would be crying tears of relief and joy.
 Instead, I sit in the dark at midnight while Ken tries to sleep, occasionally check on my remaining hopes for Hillary to win (Wisconsin, Michigan, Pennsylvania), and cry tears of grief and fear in between the bouts of seemingly calm shock.
 I’ve asked dozens of times, “How could this have happened?” after months of carefully following data on the presidential race, the country’s changing demographics, and my own clear-as-a-ringing-bell sense that all would be well.
 How could they be wrong?
 How could I be wrong?
 How could America be wrong?

 Tonight Ken and I gathered with friends to watch the election results over a lovely dinner.
 As we switched channels, watching one set of pundits and reporters or another — all trying to fill in the gaps between state results with speculation about why, what, and who — I felt like my whole digestive tract was ready to leave my body.
 I felt my chest tightening, and my hope and faith melting on the floor in a faraway room.
 Our friends, Ken and I looked at each other, all our eyes sad.
-It was time to remember a vast reality right outside the door.
+It was time to remember a vast reality right outside.

 So we bundled up and headed out into the dark, cold air, walking across broken and buckling sidewalks somewhat hidden by leaves, the almost-half moon over our right shoulders.
 We talked of course of potential horrors in between shutters of is-this-happening heartbreak.
 Then we went to the wishing bench.